Guidance on the Classification of Medical Device Software (MDSW) for EU MDR

 A New Life Cycle-Focus

-EU Medical Device Directive 92/42/EEC aims to establish responsibilities of medical device companies throughout the life cycle of the product.
+EU Medical Device Directive 92/42/EEC aims to establish the responsibilities of medical device companies throughout the life cycle of the product.

 The MDR deploys a product life cycle-focused approach to ensure compliance with the MDSW with MDR.
 According to the directive, detailed and partly enhanced requirements concerning quality management, risk management, clinical evaluation, and technical documentation must comply with post-market for the time the MDR is in service.

-The new requirements are not new, but they aim to ensure compliance with after-market with the new regulations, and the manufacturer sells the product.
+The new requirements are not new, but they aim to ensure compliance with after-market with the new regulations and the manufacturer sells the product.

 The sophistication and complexity of new technologies have resulted in greater reliance on software by patients and healthcare professionals alike, perhaps leading to the authorities’ imposition of a higher level of scrutiny.